Athletics at the 2019 Pan American Games – Men's javelin throw

 The men's javelin throw competition of the athletics events at the 2019 Pan American Games took place on the 10 of August at the 2019 Pan American Games Athletics Stadium.
-The defending Pan American Games champion is Keshorn Walcott from Trinidad and Tobago.
+The defending Pan American Games champion was Keshorn Walcott from Trinidad and Tobago.

-Anderson Peters won Grenada's first ever Pan American Games gold medal.
+Anderson Peters' win at the event earned him Grenada's first ever Pan American Games gold medal.

 Records

 Prior to this competition, the existing world and Pan American Games records were as follows: